 A great set of primary literacy resources that can be found on the National Archives that are no longer hosted by the DfE.

 The Wroxham School is a lead school for languages.
 The DfE are funding an alliance project to enhance language learning across our alliance schools.
 We have been allocated funding to support innovative approaches to language teaching.
 This funding will enable us to work with a CfBT languages consultant and Katharine Wheatley from Dame Alice Owen’s to support cross phase learning.

 The Languages area of our website is now live, click here to take a look.

-Alison Peacock is the National Network Leader for the CPR.
-To become a member of the network visit www.primaryreview.org.uk.
-The final report ‘Children; their World, their Education’ (2009 ) Alexander (ed) is the most comprehensive study of English primary education for the past forty years.
+Alison Peacock is a consultant for the Cambridge Primary Review Trust www.cprtrust.org.uk.
+The Cambridge Primary Review’s final report ‘Children; their World, their Education’ (2009 ) Alexander (ed) is the most comprehensive study of English primary education for the past forty years.
 The report makes extensive practice and policy recommendations.

 Seminars about key areas of the final report are organised as part of our alliance.